youssefbelghmi/developing-trading-strategies-using-clustering/ReadMe.md

 ## Project Description

-This project focuses on creating trading strategies using clustering techniques to group intraday trading periods based on features like volatility, volume, and spread.
-The goal is to identify patterns and develop strategies tailored to each market condition.
-The process includes data preparation, clustering analysis, and backtesting to test performance and reliability.
-This approach aims to improve decision-making and optimize trading outcomes in dynamic financial markets.
+This project aims to develop trading strategies by applying clustering techniques to group intraday trading periods based on factors such as volatility, volume, and spread.
+By identifying patterns, it enables the creation of strategies suited to different market conditions.
+The process involves data preparation, clustering analysis, and backtesting to assess performance and reliability.
+This approach enhances decision-making and optimizes trading results in dynamic financial markets.

 ## Data Sources